scorpido74/azure-docs.nl-nl/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - Power shell-opdracht
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'policyStorageTags' -ArtifactFile .\artifacts\policyStorageTags.json
      ```

 1. Voeg een sjabloon toe onder resourcegroep.
-De **TemplateFile** voor een resource manager-sjabloon bevat het normale JSON-onderdeel van de sjabloon.
+The **TemplateFile** for a Resource Manager template includes the normal JSON component of the template.
 De sjabloon maakt ook opnieuw gebruik van de blauwdrukparameters **storageAccountType**, **tagName** en **tagValue** door ze allemaal door te geven aan de sjabloon.
-De blauw druk-para meters zijn beschikbaar voor de sjabloon met behulp van para meter **TemplateParameterFile** en in de JSON van de sjabloon die sleutel/waarde-paar wordt gebruikt om de waarde te injecteren.
-De blauw druk en sjabloon parameter namen kunnen hetzelfde zijn.
+The blueprint parameters are available to the template by using parameter **TemplateParameterFile** and inside the template JSON that key-value pair is used to inject the value.
+The blueprint and template parameter names could be the same.

-   - Bestand met JSON-Azure Resource Manager-sjabloon-\artifacts\templateStorage.json
+   - JSON Azure Resource Manager template file - \artifacts\templateStorage.json

      ```json
      {